selimkuzucu/ULC-CENG502/README.md

 In the paper, training settings are desribed as follows:

 <p align="center">
   We train the network using SGD with a momentum of 0.9 for 300 epochs; warm-up 30 epochs for CIFAR-10 and 40 epochs for CIFAR-100.
-In the Cloth- ing1M experiments, we use ResNet-50 with ImageNet pre- trained weights, following the previous work (Li, Socher, and Hoi 2020).
-The warm-up period is 1 epoch for Cloth- ing1M. 𝜏 is set as 0.6 for 90% noise ratio and 0.5 for oth- ers. 𝜆𝑢 is validated from {0, 25, 50, 150}.
-Generally, the hy- perparameters setting for MixMatch is inherited from Di- videMix without heavily tuning, because the SSL part is not our focus and can be replaced by other alternatives.
-We leverage MC-dropout [REF] to esti- mate uncertainty, setting 𝑇 to 10 and the dropout rate to 0.3.
+In the Cloth- ing1M experiments, we use ResNet-50 with ImageNet pre-trained weights.
+The warm-up period is 1 epoch for Clothing1M. 𝜏 is set as 0.6 for 90% noise ratio and 0.5 for oth- ers. 𝜆𝑢 is validated from {0, 25, 50, 150}.
+Generally, the hyperparameters setting for MixMatch is inherited from DivideMix without heavily tuning, because the SSL part is not our focus and can be replaced by other alternatives.
+We leverage MC-dropout [REF] to estimate uncertainty, setting 𝑇 to 10 and the dropout rate to 0.3.
 The uncertainty ratio 𝑟 is set as 0.1 to obtain the final clean probability.
 </p>

+I only performed experiments with the synthetic CIFAR-10 and imbalanced CIFAR-10 datasets.
+For them, I did not change any training settings.
+One significant point to note is that normally MC Dropout [REF] is used with setting 𝑇 $\in [30, 100]$ while the authors choose 10.
+I did not change this part either but this point may have significant effects on the reproducibility of the proposed approach as it directly effects both of the proposed modules.

 ## 3.2.
 Running the code